thislooksfun/validate-structure/README.md

 #### validateStructure()

-Signature: `validateStructure(obj: any, structure: Structure, strict?: boolean, customTypes?: TypeDefs): ValidationError[]`
+Signature: `validateStructure(val: any, structure: Structure, strict?: boolean, customTypes?: TypeDefs): ValidationError[]`

 Arguments:

-1. `obj` The object to validate.
+1. `val` The value to validate.
-2. `structure` The expected structure of `obj`.
+2. `structure` The expected structure of `val`.
 This must be a [Structure](#structure).
 3. (optional) `strict` Whether or not extra keys should be treated as a failure (defaults to `true`)